-3.x.
-"Production phase" refers to the duration of production of a vehicle type.
+Blackberry suggestion alternative assuming affected requirement relates to (logical) vehicle models:

+3.x "Post-production phase" refers to the period in which a vehicle type model is no longer produced, up until the end-of-life of all vehicles under of the vehicle type model.
+Vehicles incorporating of a specific vehicle model type will can be operational during this phase but new vehicles of that model will no longer be produced.
+The This phase ends when there are no longer any operational vehicles of a specific vehicle type model.

+Blackberry suggestion alternative assuming affected requirement relates to (actual) physical vehicles:

+3.x "Post-production phase" refers to the period in which after a vehicle type is no longer has been produced, up until the vehicle's end-of-life. of all vehicles under the vehicle type.
+Vehicles incorporating a specific vehicle type will be operational during this phase but will no longer be produced.
+The phase ends when there are no longer any operational vehicles of a specific vehicle type.

 3.5.
 "Risk" means the potential that a given threat will exploit vulnerabilities of a vehicle and thereby cause harm to the organization or to an individual.

 3.6.
 "Risk Assessment" means the overall process of finding, recognizing and describing risks (risk identification), to comprehend the nature of risk and to determine the level of risk (risk analysis), and of comparing the results of risk analysis with risk criteria to determine whether the risk and/or its magnitude is acceptable or tolerable (risk evaluation).